KoalaChelsea/NLP-sentiment-analysis-of-English-Twitter/README.md

 There are 3 parts in this project:

-1)Exploratory Data Analysis: conducting exploratory data analysis (EDA) of example("input") twitter messages;
+1)Exploratory Data Analysis: conducting exploratory data analysis (EDA) of example("INPUT.txt") twitter messages;

 2)Message polarity classification: training data with Naive Bayes Model and Logistic Regression Model and validating those two models using additional datasets;